Phil Crampton

 Philip James Crampton, commonly known as Phil Crampton, is a British born mountaineer and expedition leader, and owner of the mountaineering company Altitude Junkies.

 Mountaineering

-Crampton's climbing achievements include successful ascents of Everest (7 times), Cho Oyu (twice) and Manaslu (4 times).
+Crampton's climbing achievements include successful ascents of Everest (10 times), Cho Oyu (twice) and Manaslu (4 times).
 He has led more than 40 expeditions to 8,000m peaks.

 Crampton was born in the United Kingdom, but moved to the United States in his early 20s.
 He took up climbing and became an instructor.
 Initially he guided in North America, but later he started guiding in the Himalayas.
 He was an expedition leader with the mountaineering operators SummitClimb and Mountain Madness before setting up his own company, Altitude Junkies, in 2002.

 With Jon Otto he helped to set up the Tibet Mountaineering Guide School in Lhasa to train native Tibetans in the skills needed to guide mountaineering expeditions, and he taught there for many years.

-Expedition resumé

-Crampton has led expeditions in North America, South America and Asia, including the following 8,000m peaks: